-5.6.1 Policies for coastal erosion and sea water inundation
+5.6.1 Policy - Climate change and sea level rise

 - a.
 Avoid intensification of built development in areas that are projected to be subject to flooding and/or inundation as a result of the effects of climate change, including sea level rise. - b.
 Limit intensification of development in locations where the effects of climate change, including sea level rise, are likely to result in decreasing levels of service from drainage or other infrastructure.